THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The most important business risks are monitored by the Control, Risks and Sustainability Committee and periodically examined by the Board of Directors, which takes them into account in developing the strategy.

-The conflict between Russia and Ukraine, which began on 24 February 2022, and the conflict between Israel and Palestine, which began on 7 October 2023, have major global consequences not only in terms of severe humanitarian crisis, but also in terms of economic effects on the global markets, reflected among other things in increases in lead times and cost of transport, in energy and raw material costs.
+Several armed intestate conflicts, among which the conflict between Russia and Ukraine and between Israel and Palestine have major global consequences not only in terms of severe humanitarian crisis, but also in terms of economic effects on the global markets, reflected among other things in increases in lead times and cost of transport, in energy and raw material costs.

-The Group has no suppliers of raw materials in Russia, Ukraine, Israel or Palestine, nor manufacturing sites located there.
+The Group has no suppliers of raw materials nor manufacturing sites, nor stores located in affected territories.
 However, the escalation of the conflicts could have unpredictable repercussions on neighbouring countries where the Group produces, with an impact on production capacity, e.g. as a result of the temporary disruption in the power supply, and on procurement times and costs.
 The situation is constantly monitored in order to be able to react promptly to any intensification of the conflicts.

 The Group operates in the luxury goods sector, where there is a significant correlation between the demand for goods and the level of wealth, the level of economic growth and political stability in the countries where demand is generated.
 The Group’s ability to develop its business also depends on the political stability and economic situation of the various countries in which it operates.